-Again, in a Command Prompt window, change to the tiles directory, "cd \condor2\Landscapes\hhsc1\ working\sourcetiles", then run GMID_ALL.bat This may take a few hours depending on the size of the scenery.
+Again, in a Command Prompt window, change to the tiles directory, "cd \Condor2\Landscapes\hhsc1\ working\sourceTiles", then run GMID_ALL.bat This takes about 30 minutes on a 4x4, 16 tile scenery.
 You will see new windows open and close for downloading and combining files as it works it's way thru the process, e.g.